anobi/shitty-space-game/README.md

 shitty-space-game
 =================

-Getting into game dev'in with a Shitty Space Game.
-Based on a HTML5 game tutorial at http://www.html5rocks.com/en/tutorials/canvas/notearsgame/
+Beginning of a homebrewed HTML5 game engine and a shitty space game to go along with it.